DaniDiaz71/AnycubicChironUpgrade/README.md

 # AnycubicChironUpgrade

-Documentation and other stuff about how upgrade Anycubic Chiron 3D printer from 8 bits to 32 bits electronics
+Documentation and other stuff about how upgrade Anycubic Chiron 3D printer from 8 bits to 32 bits electronics, including upgrade stepper drivers to TMC2208.

+Work still in progress...